enparadigm/sharpsell-documentations/versioned_docs/version-3.0.x/platform/android/using-sharpsell-android.md

 JSONObject data = new JSONObject();
-data.put("company_code", "company Code"); // Company code given to you by sharpsell team data.put("sharpsell_api_key", "sharpsell api key"); // API Key given by the sharpsell team data.put("user_unique_id", "");  // User unique id or user external id which is the id of the user which you are trying to login
+data.put("company_code", "company Code"); // Company code given to you by sharpsell team data.put("X-SHARPSELL-API-KEY", "sharpsell api key"); // API Key given by the sharpsell team data.put("X-SHARPSELL-ID", "");  // User unique id or user external id which is the id of the user which you are trying to login
 //Pass the below key to enable push notification to be recived on your device data.put("fcm_token", fcmToken);